theExplodeGuy/theExplodeGuy/README.md

 - 👋 Hi, I’m @theExplodeGuy
 - 👀 I’m interested in Mathematical Modeling and Penetration Testing
 - 🌱 I’m currently learning pwn
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything tech
-- 📫 How to reach on ...
+- 📫 How to reach on: marios.stavrou04@gmail.com